Braining Ch. 01byTexRiffraff©

 All persons involved in sexual activity are 18 years of age or older.

 The main character in this story has paranormal capabilities, for which he invented his own terminology, using regular English words.
 To distinguish his special use of these words, the author utilizes non-standard punctuation.
-Thus, among others, the word "push" becomes +push when the character is describing his supra-sensory talent.
+Thus, among others, the word "push" becomes +push when the character is describing his supra-sensory talent. (the plus sign is silent -- it's still pronounced "push.")

 Special thanks to LunaRosa for her perceptive, insightful editing.
 This is a better story because of her.